ilijad/ilijad.github.io/index.md

 Several different methods have been developed for illumination estimation.
 The proposed single-illuminant method is a lightweight convolutional neural network that achieves state-of-the-art results on several existing datasets.

 The multi-illuminant methods were created for three different situations, for multi-illuminant estimation when the number of illuminants is known apriori, for illumination estimation is performed on a patch-by-patch basis, and illumination estimation for each pixel separately.
-In addition to estimation methods two dataset creation methods were developed.
+In addition to estimation methods, two dataset creation methods were developed.
 The performed experiments show that all proposed methods achieve comparable or better results than methods from the literature.